Density of Rational Curves on K3 Surfaces: Proofs of THM001 and

 Let $X_q$ be a general fiber $\pi$ and $p\in X_q\cap C$.
 Then $\phi_{nL}$ sends $p$ to the point

 and hence

 in the Jacobian $\Pic^0(X_q) = J(X_q)$ of the elliptic curve $X_q$.

 \propref{PROP001} will follow if we can prove that the subgroup of $J(X_q)$ generated by $L-mp$ is dense.
-So we naturally ask which points on an elliptic curve, or more generally a compact complex torus, generate a dense subgroup.
-This is an elementary yet interesting problem in itself.
-We believe that the following is well known.
-But since we cannot locate a reference, we will supply a proof here.
+So we naturally ask which points on an elliptic curve, or more generally a compact complex torus, generate a dense subgroup. {This is answered by the classical Kronecker's theorem (cf. \cite[Chap.
+XXIII]{H-W}).
+For convenience, we put it in the following form.}